-Can I apply paint over tiles?minty
+Can I apply paint over tiles?Benjamin Moore

 Sometimes, you just want to make a change.
 Maybe you’re dreaming of a green kitchen but the tiled wall insists on staying orange.
 Maybe, just maybe, a courageous idea went through your head – applying paint over tiles.
 Well, it’s not impossible, but optimal results will be obtained only by following certain steps thoroughly, using compatible products and a sizable dose of patience.